 The answer to that question is two-fold: all or none.
 It is up to the patient to receive sedation.
 If they feel they are too nervous or anxious, then we recommend sedation.
 On the other hand, there are plenty of patients who feel no hesitance about a dental procedure and do not require sedation.

-Oral or nitrous sedation can be used for any and all dental procedures, including dental fillings, dental crowns, dental implants, and root canals.
+Oral or nitrous sedation can be used for any dental procedures, including dental fillings, dental crowns, dental implants, and root canals.
 Of course, all of these invasive treatments require anesthesia.

 Being anxious about visiting the dentist can now be completely relieved.
 With sedation, patients can finally undergo any type of dental treatment with peace of mind.

-If you are in need of any type of dental procedure, even if just a dental cleaning, contact Arcade Dental today and schedule your appointment.
-We look forward to providing you with a beautiful and healthy smile.
+If you require any type of dental procedure, even if just a dental cleaning, contact Arcade Dental today and schedule your appointment.
+We look forward to providing you with a beautiful and healthy smile